 With this account, you can trade forex pairs and CFDs on bonds, stocks, commodities, precious metals, energies, FX Options, ETFs, and indices with a maximum leverage of 1:400.
 Pro Accounts do not have negative balance protection.

-For the AvaTrade Professional Account, the maximum leverage is 1:400 for forex majors, 1:200 for forex minors, major indices, and gold, 1:100 for minor indices, metals and other commodities, 1:10 for shares and bonds, and 1:2 for cryptocurrencies.
+For the AvaTrade Professional Account, the maximum leverage is 1:400 for forex majors, 1:200 for forex minors, major indices, and gold, 1:100 for minor indices, metals, bonds, FX Options, and other commodities, 1: 20 for ETFs, 1:10 for shares, and 1:2 for cryptocurrencies.

 This account is spread only with commission-free trading and charges no fees when you deposit or withdraw funds.